Cam-4587/Portfolio-2-Flags-Of-The-World-Quiz/README.md

 ![Start Section](<assets/images/read_me_images/start_section.png>)

 ## The Question section
-Featured at the top of the quiz box the header shows the name of the Quiz Flags of the World Quiz!!! that tells the user what the Quiz is.
-Underneath the header is the question present throughout all of the questions throughout the quiz.
+Featured at the top of the quiz box is the header "Flags of the World Quiz!!!" that tells the user what the quiz will be.
+Underneath the header is the question "what map is this?" that is present throughout all of the questions throughout the quiz.

 The flag is centred below the question and is placed between the question and the answer boxes.
 The answer boxes are placed below the flag and are arranged in a 2 by 2 grid giving the user 4 potential answers to select from.